 I’ve categorized the books into categories (mind, body, and soul) so you’ll know exactly what to read when you’re looking to work on any of these areas.
 Let’s get into the books!

 This is a great little book to encourage more mindfulness in your life.
-Whether you’re a beginner or expert at mindfulness, there are plenty of practical practices to follow along with.
+Whether you’re a beginner or an expert at mindfulness, there are plenty of practical practices to follow.
 It’s one of those books you can pick up and flick through whenever you need a moment to pause.
 If you need more mental clarity in your busy life, The Little Book of Mindfulness offers quick and simple methods to make it happen.

 Need a little mindset makeover?
 The truth is, most of us do.
-I’m a pretty positive and optimistic person, but I can definitely be hard on myself.
+I’m a pretty optimistic person, but I can be hard on myself.
 You Are a Badass encouraged me to let go of some of the negative thoughts I had about myself and look at my strengths instead.
-There is tons of wisdom around money, relationships, and self-development – which are all things we can improve our mindsets around.
+There’s wisdom around money, relationships, and self-development – which are all things we can improve our mindsets around.
 I love Jen’s relatable approach to these topics, and her sense of humor reminds me to not take myself too seriously.

 This book completely changed my productivity game and the way that I make decisions.
 The idea behind Essentialism is that we don’t have to get more done.
 We just have to get the right things done.
 This book challenged me to think about what is truly worth my time and attention and how to graciously let go of everything else.
 If you’re trying to become a more decisive person, this book is definitely one to add to your shelves.
 One of my favorite quotes of all time comes from this book: “If it isn’t a clear yes, then it’s a clear no.”

 I re-read this book every year because it teaches me something new every time.
 This book is all about getting you from where you are to where you want to be.
 It teaches you how to increase your confidence, tackle daily challenges, and get started on your life goals.
-Canfield’s 67 Success Principles are designed to help you develop a success mindset so you can feel more clear on what you want out of life.
+I also wrote about how I created my own vision for the future using the principles in this book.

 I finished this book in January, and it’s already one of my favorite books of the year.
 Better Than Before is all about change and how we form new habits.
 If you’ve ever wondered why you struggle to form new habits or why you procrastinate, this book is for you.
 Gretchen explains that our ability to change our behavior is based on four tendencies: upholding, questioning, rebelling, or obliging.
 Better Than Before is perfect for anyone who loves personality types and wants to understand how they can affect your behavior.